Video shows police choking black man in tuxedo at Waffle House

 "The use of force is never pretty, naturally, in any manner, but it is required to get someone who is resisting under control," Southerland said Thursday.

+Onslow County District Attorney Ernie Lee said his office is also investigating the case, and has asked the North Carolina State Bureau of Investigation for its help.

-Footage from Wall's arrest has stirred complaints from both the local NAACP and the NAACP Legal Defense and Educational Fund, which noted in a statement that the incident comes after a case last month at another Waffle House, in Alabama, where a black customer, Chikesia Clemons, was arrested after a dispute over plastic cutlery.
-A video showed police throwing Clemons to the floor and inadvertently exposing her chest.
+Footage from Wall's arrest has prompted complaints from both the local NAACP chapter and the NAACP Legal Defense and Educational Fund, which noted in a statement that the incident comes after a case last month at another Waffle House, in Alabama, where a black customer, Chikesia Clemons, was arrested after a dispute over plastic cutlery.
+A video showed police throwing Clemons to the floor and inadvertently exposing her breasts.

-Robert Osborne Moore, president of the NAACP Duplin County Branch, said police in Warsaw, a small town of just over 3,000 people, should undergo racial sensitivity training.
+Robert Osborne Moore, president of the NAACP's Duplin County chapter, said police in Warsaw, a small town of just over 3,000 people, should undergo racial-sensitivity training.

 "The chokehold maneuver is what I have an issue with," he added.
 "You don't put a hold on someone that could threaten their life."

 And Bernice King, the youngest daughter of Martin Luther King Jr., tweeted Thursday that Waffle House also needs to take responsibility for how its employees handle customers.
-She called for a boycott until the chain commits to talking about racism and holds trainings for staff.
+She called for a boycott until the chain commits to talking about racism and holds training for employees.

 Coffee giant Starbucks is initiating such training later this month at more than 8,000 U.S. stores after two black men were arrested at a Philadelphia store while waiting for a business meeting — an incident that touched off protests and led to a wider conversation about how people of color are treated in public spaces.

-The company also noted that it was Wall who admitted to first causing a disturbance inside the store with employees.
+The company also noted that it was Wall who admitted to first causing a disturbance with employees inside the store.

+It said that it would respond to King, but that in the cases of Wall and Clemons, "our review of these incidents do not indicate race was an issue in the decision to call the police."

+"We train our employees to call the police whenever they feel in danger, or if they feel their customers are in danger," the company's statement continued.

-But Moore, of the local NAACP, said regardless of what happened initially, the sight of a white officer aggressively taking down an unarmed black man remains difficult to watch — especially when several such instances have ended in death.
+But Moore, of the Duplin County NAACP, said that regardless of what happened initially with Wall, the sight of a white officer aggressively taking down an unarmed black man remains difficult to watch — especially when several such instances have ended in death.